Last editedApr 20222 min read

 What is depreciation?

-It’s important for business owners to understand how to calculate depreciation.
-Most importantly, it can help you to determine the true cost of doing business.
+It’s important for business owners to understand how to calculate depreciation because it helps you to determine the true cost of doing business.
 After a certain amount of time, your assets may need to be replaced, and if this isn’t factored into your revenue projections, you may be underestimating the costs your business will need to deal with.
 In addition, depreciation is tax-deductible, which can have a major impact on your business’s bottom line.

 What’s the impact of depreciation on cash flow?

 Depreciation does not have a direct impact on cash flow.
 However, it does have an indirect effect on cash flow because it changes the company’s tax liabilities, which reduces cash outflows from income taxes.
 How does this work, exactly?
 Let’s look in a little more detail.